Marty Glickman

 Martin Irving Glickman (August 14, 1917 – January 3, 2001) was an American athlete, who later worked as a radio announcer.
-His more prominent was from the broadcasts of the New York Knicks basketball games, the football games of the New York Giants and the New York Jets.
+He is well known as a member of the broadcasts of the New York Knicks basketball games, the football games of the New York Giants and the New York Jets.

 Glickman was a noted track and field athlete and football star at Syracuse University.
 He was a member of the U.S. team at the 1936 Summer Olympic Games held in Berlin, Germany.
 The unexplained, last-minute decision to remove Glickman and Sam Stoller—a fellow Jewish American athlete—from the 100-meter relay at the 1936 Olympics, where they were replaced by Jesse Owens and Ralph Metcalfe, who won the gold medal, has been widely viewed as an American effort to avoid embarrassing or offending Adolf Hitler, then the Chancellor of Germany, who had been directing anti-Jewish discriminatory policies since 1933.
 Glickman would later talk and write extensively about the controversial decision.
 James L. Freedman has produced a documentary film, Glickman, that was broadcast nationally in the United States on HBO in 2013.